-Will an obsession with fame be the death of us?
+Will our obsession with celebrity be the death of us?

-For one night only, ENO welcomes a Nederlandse Reisopera and Phion Symphony Orchestra guest production for the UK premiere of this exceptional new comic opera following the world premiere in The Netherlands in April 2026.
+For one night only, ENO welcomes a guest production by Nederlandse Reisopera and Phion Symphony Orchestra for the UK premiere of this exceptional new comic opera, following its world premiere in The Netherlands in April 2026.

 Overview

-Originally commissioned by the Stanislavski-Nemirovich-Danchenko Theatre in Moscow, this comic opera was cancelled after the invasion of Ukraine.
-The piece was deemed insufficiently patriotic.
+Originally commissioned by the Stanislavsky Theatre in Moscow, this comic opera was cancelled after the invasion of Ukraine, being deemed insufficiently patriotic.

 Staging and score

-A comic opera in two parts, by composer Elena Langer.
+A comic opera in two acts composed by Elena Langer.
 Libretto by Arkady Zastyrets, translated into English by Maggie F. Gottlieb.
 Based on the play The Suicide (1928) by Nikolai Erdman.

 Singers and creatives

-Directing is Sam Brown, Artistic Director of the Nederlandse Reisopera, the Dutch national touring opera company and on the podium, English conductor Adrian Kelly, Artistic Director of the Buxton International Festival.
+Directing is Sam Brown, Artistic Director of the Nederlandse Reisopera, the Dutch national touring opera company; on the podium is English conductor Adrian Kelly, Artistic Director of the Buxton International Festival.

 Co-produced by the Netherlands Reisopera and Phion Symphony Orchestra